-Assigned date: January 12, 2016 Due date: January 21, 2016 by 11:59PM
+Out: January 09, 2018 Due: January 21, 2018

-I. Building a Database for Qatar Foundation [40 points]:
+1 Building a Database for Qatar Foundation [40 Points]

 A recent meeting among the board of directors of Qatar Foundation (QF) has been concluded with the decision of collecting and storing information pertaining to all organizations in QF and their employees.
 The information will be used primarily for their emergency notification system among other things.
 An expert (you!) has been hired to design their database given the following description of entities and relations: